featured image

 os.write(fd_master, data['input'].encode())

-Why It Matters: If the browser window resizes but the PTY doesn’t know, line wrapping breaks.
+If the browser window resizes but the PTY doesn’t know about it, line wrapping breaks.
+The TIOCSWINSZ ioctl updates the PTY’s reported dimensions:

 def set_winsize(fd, row, col, xpix=0, ypix=0):